Michael's Birthday: Cultural references

 The cold opening features Michael trying to get various members of the office involved in a pyramid scheme, which is a non-sustainable business model that involves promising participants payment or services, primarily for enrolling other people into the scheme, rather than supplying any real investment or sale of products or services to the public.
 The scheme is generally considered one of various internet scams.

 Michael notes that he shares his birthday with Eva Longoria, and that it will be a perfect icebreaker if he ever meets Teri Hatcher.
 After Michael asks what Dwight is playing on the recorder, Dwight replies that it is "For The Longest Time", by "William Joel" (Billy Joel released "The Longest Time" in 1984).
 When Kevin mentions he might have skin cancer, Kelly starts discussing a case involving cancer on the popular medical drama Grey's Anatomy.
 She later says that the saddest funeral she ever saw was the one for Princess Diana.
 For Michael's birthday, his mother sent him a picture of James Dean.
 Resignedly, Michael notes that "I bet Luke Perry's friends don't treat him like this".
-While at the grocery store, Jim and Pam buy a copy of the American comedy movie American Pie 2.
+While at the drug store, Jim and Pam buy a copy of the American comedy movie American Pie 2.
 Pam later impersonates Darth Vader, a character from the science fiction movie franchise Star Wars, on the store's intercom.
-To show his support for Kevin, Michael makes a fake Livestrong wristband out of construction paper.
+To show his support for Kevin, Michael makes a fake Livestrong wristband out of yellow Post-it notes.
 Dwight later gives Michael a Wilkes-Barre/Scranton Penguins jersey with the words "From Dwight" on the back.